Lamden/docs/docs/tutorials/lottery/access_block_api.md

 ![image](/img/toturials/access_blockapi_4.png)

-We can get current states of lottert contract by calling the Block Service APIs and then display them to suers.
+We can get current states of lottery contract by calling the Block Service APIs and then display them to suers.
 So that users can easily figure out what rounds they have played so far.

 The first thing that we need to do is to get to know what rounds users have played.
 So we can get the value of **user_rounds**.
-Open the file `src\Pages\Home\Claim.jsx` and copy the code into the componet "Claim".
+Open the file `src\Pages\Home\Claim.jsx` and copy the code into the component "Claim".

 ```js
 useEffect(() => {